E-CAM/E-CAM-Library/Classical-MD-Modules/modules/MSJuly2019_minDist2segments_KKT/readme.rst

 I provide a simple Makefile you can find at the same location that the source code.
 You need C++11 in order to use pseudo-random number generator.
+It has OpenMP acceleration.
+Edit the make file to enable it.
 Before the compilation you can clean the previous build with "make mrproper" command.
 The purpose of the module is to calculate the minimal distance between two segments.
 For each distance we compare the result to an "exact enumeration" of all the possible